lcgarner/CSC120-A8/reflection.md

 Use this file to record your reflection on this assignment.

 - Tell me about your class!
 What does it represent?
-- What additional methods (if any) did you implement alongside those listed in the interface?
-- What worked, what didn't, what advice would you give someone taking this course in the future?
+What additional methods (if any) did you implement alongside those listed in the interface? - What worked, what didn't, what advice would you give someone taking this course in the future?

+    Some areas - like the door storyline - are still unfinished.
+I would suggest future students to try making a game.
+It works well with the methods from Contract!
+We created a class that models Alice in Wonderland.
+There are methods that allow you to drink and eat which replenish the users health points.
+There is a method that creates a simple conversation with the purple caterpillar.
+There is a method that investigates the area that the user is at in the map and lets them know if they can use further methods.
+There is a method that allows the user to fly if they have obtained the magic mushrooms.
+There is a toString method that lets the uder know their characters status.